-Information security policies, standards, and procedures should define the institution's control environment through a governance structure and provide descriptions of required, expected, and prohibited activities.
-Policies, standards, and procedures guide decisions and activities of users, developers, administrators, and managers and inform those individuals of their information security responsibilities.
-Policies, standards, and procedures should also specify the mechanisms through which responsibilities can be met.
-In addition, they should provide guidance on acquiring, designing, implementing, configuring, operating, maintaining, and auditing information systems.
-Policies, standards, and procedures the information security program should describe the roles of the information security program.
+Policies, standards, and procedures that address the information security program should describe the roles of the information security department, lines of business, and IT organization in administering the information security program.
 Information security policies, standards, and procedures form the means by which the objectives of the information security program are achieved.
 Key attributes that contribute to the success of information security policies, standards, and procedures include the following: